NewDevices/football_project/README.md

 ## Confuguration
 A YAML config file is provided to ease configuration `code/config.yml`

+* `executor`: Command used to execute the plan of action.
 * `capture_device`: ID of the capture device to use.
 Probably 0 if you only have one camera connected.
 * `car_length`: Length of the car in millimeters.
 Note that this is measured from the center of the arrow to the tip.
 * `ball`: [Color thresholds](#color-thresholds) for the ball.